 We provide testing services to federal, state and local governmental agencies and to large employers.
 We believe that we are the leading provider of clinical laboratory testing to employers for drugs of abuse.
 We also provide wellness testing to employers to enable employees to take an active role in improving their health.
 Testing services for employers account for approximately 3% of our net revenues.
-The volume of testing services for employers, which generally have relatively low profit margins, has increased moderately in 2005, driven by an increase in hiring.
+The volume of testing services for employers, which generally have relatively low profit margins, decreased slightly in 2006, due to our no longer serving certain low-priced business and some reduction in hiring activity among some large retail customers.
 We also perform esoteric testing services for other commercial clinical laboratories that do not have a full range of testing capabilities.
-All of these customers are charged on a feefor-service basis.
+All of these customers are charged on a fee-for-service basis.